jakeatmsft/codex-launch/README.md

 ## 3. Create the `.env` file

-In `C:\CodexApp\.env`, add the Azure settings used by the Codex config and CLI:
+In the project root `.env`, add the Azure settings used by the Codex config and CLI:

 ```env
 AZURE_OPENAI_DOMAIN=RESOURCE-NAME.openai.azure.com